SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/schedule/proposal.md

 ---
-title: Task schedule proposal
-description: Task schedule proposal
+title: Schedule proposals
+description: Schedule proposals
 ---

-# Task schedule proposal
+# Schedule proposals

+Schedule proposals are "preview" of what tasks and routes will be created at the specified date range.

+## API actions

-API path: `/task/schedule/proposal`.
+API base path: `/task/schedule/proposal`.

-## list
+### list

 Get all tasks and routes that will be created by schedule.